Outer Banks North Carolina, USA Travel Guide

 America's longest-running outdoor symphonic drama, performed annually in summer, depicting the mystery of the Roanoke Island colonists.

-Free admission, emphasizes local wildlife, habitats, and conservation, with engaging exhibits.
+Free admission, centers on local wildlife, habitats, and conservation, with interactive exhibits.

 Check websites of museums, cultural centers, and local arts councils for current exhibits and programs.

-The Outer Banks of north carolina' history stretches back centuries, defined by exploration, conflict, and long-lasting mysteries.
+The Outer Banks' history stretches back centuries, defined by exploration, conflict, and long-lasting mysteries.

 Preserves the location of the first English attempts to colonize the New World in the 1580s, connected to the "Lost Colony" mystery.
 Reconstructed earthworks are present.